Isac Lidberg: Go Ahead Eagles

 On 1 May 2021, Lidberg signed a two-year contract with an option of an additional year with newly promoted Dutch Eredivisie club Go Ahead Eagles.
 He made his debut in the Eredivisie on 13 August 2021 in a 1–0 loss to Heerenveen.

 Utrecht

 On 18 July 2023, Lidberg signed a four-year contract with Utrecht.
 He made his debut for the club on 20 August, replacing Victor Jensen in the 79th minute of a 2–0 league loss to Heerenveen.
 He scored his debut goal for Utrecht from a penalty kick on 31 October, contributing to a 3–0 lead in their 3–2 triumph against RKC Waalwijk in the KNVB Cup.
 On 26 November, he netted his first league goal for Utrecht, securing the winning goal as the Domstedelingen triumphed 2–1 against Sparta Rotterdam at Het Kasteel.
 Following a mild achilles injury, he was substituted early during a draw against AZ on 3 December due to a knock.
 This sidelined him for the remainder of the year.

 Darmstadt

 On 16 August 2024, Lidberg signed with Darmstadt 98 in German 2.
 Bundesliga.

+Borussia Mönchengladbach

+On 9 June 2026, Lidberg signed a four-year contract with Borussia Mönchengladbach.